 For more than 50 years, the alumni, faculty, and students of the Department of Hydrology and Atmospheric Sciences have been at the forefront of atmospheric and water science scholarship and research.
 Their impact on the fields of hydrology and atmospheric sciences around the globe has been profound.
 To maintain that high level of excellence, we must attract the best faculty and students and provide the best facilities.
 As traditional funding sources decline, the need for private support becomes even greater.
 You may give online or give by mail, whichever you prefer.
 Gifts are 100% tax deductible.

-You can give online with a credit card through the secure University of Arizona Foundation website.
+Click on one of the red buttons below (designate gift preference) if you prefer to give online with a credit card through the secure University of Arizona Foundation website.
+Click here if you prefer to give by mail.

 (click on the Designation dropdown menu and select HAS General Fund)